smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_mobile.md

 <img src="./images/first_processing_mobile_17.jpg">

 ## Set parameters and start processing
 Next, set the parameters for the process.
 Tap on the item (circle shape) in the bottom area of the screen to display the dialog for parameter setting.
 This time, set 1500 for the speed, 50 for the power, and 1 for the number of processing times.
-(Please refer to the page <a target="_blank" href="https://manual.smartdiys.cc/smartdiys-creator-parameter-settings/">“SmartDIYs Creator ManualParameter settings” </a>for further information on the parameters.)
+(Please refer to the page <a target="_blank" href="https://manual.smartdiys.cc/el-mobile-parameter-settings/">“SmartDIYs Creator ManualParameter settings” </a>for further information on the parameters.)
 <img src="./images/first_processing_mobile_18.jpg">

 After that, close the lid of the Etcher Laser and tap on the “START” button.
-A dialog with the estimated processing time will appear, so confirm and click the “OK” button to proceed.
+A dialog with the estimated processing time will appear, so confirm and click the “START” button to proceed.
 <img src="./images/first_processing_mobile_19.jpg">
 <img src="./images/first_processing_mobile_20.jpg">